Estimation and inference for the Wasserstein distance between mixing measures in topic models: Our contributions

 \subsection{Inference for the Wasserstein distance between sparse mixing measures in topic models}

-To the best of our knowledge, despite an active interest in inference for the Wasserstein distance in general~\cite{ManBalNil21,BarGorLou19,BarLou19,BarGinMat99,BarGonLou22,BarGonLou21} and the Wasserstein distance between discrete measures, in particular \cite{sommerfeld2018inference,tameling2019empirical}, inference for the Wasserstein between sparse discrete mixing measures, in general, and in particular in topic models, has not been studied.
+To the best of our knowledge, despite an active interest in inference for the Wasserstein distance in general~\cite{ManBalNil21,BarGorLou19,BarLou19,BarGinMat99,del2024central,del2024centralgeneral} and the Wasserstein distance between discrete measures, in particular \cite{sommerfeld2018inference,tameling2019empirical}, inference for the Wasserstein between sparse discrete mixing measures, in general, and in particular in topic models, has not been studied.

 Our main statistical contribution is the provision of inferential tools for $ W(\balpha^{(i)}, \balpha^{(j)}; d)$, for any pair $i, j\in [n]$, in topic models.
 To this end: \begin{enumerate} \item[(1)] In \cref{sec_LT_SWD}, \cref{thm_limit_distr}, we derive a $\sqrt{N}$ distributional limit for an appropriate estimator of the distance. \item[(2)] In \cref{sec_est_LT}, \cref{thm_cdf}, we estimate consistently the parameters of the limit, thereby providing theoretically justified, fully data driven, estimates for inference.
-We also contrast our suggested approach with a number of possible bootstrap schemes, in our simulation study of \cref{sec_sim_CI}, revealing the benefits of our method. \end{enumerate}
+We also contrast our suggested approach with a number of possible bootstrap schemes, in our simulation study of \cref{sec_sim_CI} in \cite{supplement}, revealing the benefits of our method. \end{enumerate}

 Our approach to (1) is given in Section \ref{sec_inference}.
 In Proposition \ref{LT_SWD} we show that, as soon as that error in estimating $A$ can be appropriately controlled in probability, for instance by employing the estimator given in \cref{sec_background_topic_models}, the desired limit of a distance estimator hinges on inference for the potentially sparse mixture weights $\alpha^{(i)}$.
 Perhaps surprisingly, this problem has not been studied elsewhere, under the General Regime introduced in \cref{sec_intro_background} above.
-Its detailed treatment is of interest in its own right, and constitutes one of our main contributions to the general problem of inference for the Wasserstein distance between mixing measures in topic models.
+Its detailed treatment is of interest in its own right, and constitutes one of our main contributions to the general problem of inference for the Wasserstein distance between mixing measures in topic models. {Since our asymptotic distribution results for the distance estimates rest on determining the distributional limit of $K$-dimensional mixture weight estimators, the asymptotic analysis will be conducted for $K$ fixed.
+However, we do allow the ambient dimension $p$ to depend on the sample sizes $n$ and $N$.}